This simply stunning Colombian motorcycle tour will take you from the capital city of Bogota all the way North to the Caribbean coast….

 We take the backroads away from the city and witness the countryside become more and more beautiful with every passing hour.
 As we near our destination of Ubate, we ride small lanes that roll through lush pine forests until we reach our accommodation – a traditional style farm set in a beautiful valley, surrounded by mountains and trees… now this feels like proper Colombia!

 This farm is owned by our Colombian partners, who are all cowboys at heart!
-Even if horses aren’t your thing, we strongly recommend you let them take you on night ride into the hills… it’s an incredible experience that you will not regret nor forget!
+Even if horses aren’t your thing, we strongly recommend you let them take you on a night ride into the hills… it’s an incredible experience that you will not regret nor forget!

 After a traditional Colombian breakfast, a fantastic day of riding awaits!